MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ### Case A- negative days are less than the item's lead time

-In this case, MRP will look for receipts for item `_DemoProduct` within the negative days time fence, and since it won’t find any, it will create a new planned purchase order.
-This planned order will immediately be delayed with six days (the lead time) so it will arrive on January 7th.
+In this case, MRP will look for receipts for item `_DemoProduct` within the negative days time fence, and since it won’t find any, it'll create a new planned purchase order.
+This planned order will immediately be delayed with six days (the lead time), so it'll arrive on January 7th.
 The existing purchase order will get a **Cancel** action message, since it's now made redundant by the creation of the new planned purchase order.

 ![What follows is an overview of the case described](./media/negative-days-2.png)

 ![What follows is a graph of the case described](./media/negative-days-3.png)

 If you take into account MRP performance and plan nervousness, this case doesn't perform well.
 MRP has to create a new planned order and calculate delays and actions, which are all time consuming tasks.
 This case also adds two more transactions onto your plan.
-On the bright side, the sales order will not be delayed for seven days, but for six days.
+On the bright side, the sales order will not be delayed by seven days, but by six days.

 ### Case B- negative days are greater than the item's lead time

 To get better MRP performance, set the negative days to be greater than the item’s lead time.
 Since you won't be able to get the supply inside the lead time in this situation no matter what you do, you might as well search for receipts as long as it makes sense.
-Note&mdash;Though MRP will run faster, beware of orders being further delayed.
+Note&mdash;though MRP will run faster, beware of orders being further delayed.

 ### Case C- automatically correlate the item's lead time to the negative days time fence